Andile00/Andile00/README.md

 - Build a strong GitHub portfolio
 - Learn backend + cybersecurity
 - Get into the best tech company
-- Be innovatibe and creative
+- Be innovative and creative

 ---